Come spring, your garden should be host to an army of fascinating leaf-eaters, including all sorts of caterpillars and insect larvae.

 Dot moth caterpillars are found from August to October, after which they pupate in a dark-brown cocoon underground.
 The dark blue-black adults have a white dot on each wing and fly from late June to August.

-Lime hawk-moth caterpillar
+Lime hawk-moth caterpillar (Mimas tiliae)

 Large caterpillars, up to 70mm, with a distinctive blue tail horn.
 You can find them mainly on lime, particularly in urban areas, but also on birch and alder.
 Look for bright-green bodies which turn a dark greyish-purple when they are full-grown and ready to pupate.
 The chrysalis is spun in dead leaves, either on the ground or where they accumulate between the branches of trees.

 Lime hawk-moth caterpillars can be seen from late June to mid-September.
 80mm adults are striking, subtly green and pink, and fly from May to early June